The Safety of Your Child is our Top Priority

 Our fleet of six purple buses have an exceptional and spotless safety record.
 All of our buses are professionally maintained by our experienced on-call diesel mechanic.
 We employ a commercial driver trainer to personally train all of our drivers.
 All of our bus drivers are drug tested before the summer begins and randomly tested throughout the summer.
 A bus counselor engages students in games (a mobile improv class!) while the driver focuses on the road.

-Our pool is private and monitored by a certified lifeguard whenever it’s in use.
+Our lake is private and monitored by a certified lifeguard whenever it’s in use.